 Because there were a lot more people than land during centuries of subsistence agriculture, immigration also occurred here, particularly to Brazil and, later to France and beyond.
 From the golden era of the thermal spas, there remained a few summer houses and also some others from occasional visitors.
 Judging by what is seen, after immigration and the disappearance of traditional agriculture, the planting of Alvarinho followed, more important to the landscape than the local economy.
 Not everything is what it seems.
 Locality is just the place where we find what we see or what we are told is there.
 If we extend the subject, the geography will be different, much more dilated.
 Visible and invisible spaces and boundaries will multiply, lives that intersect, surprises, things less permanent than before.

 Almost everything is left unsaid in these brief words.
 The land is small but the people are varied.

-The project Who Are We Here? was focus in 2019 on the Union of Prado and Remoães parishes, in the municipality of Melgaço.
-In the 2020 edition of MDOC – Melgaço International Documentary Film Festival, will be promoted a publication on all undertaken work.
+The project Who Are We Here? focused in 2019 on the Union of Prado and Remoães parishes in the municipality of Melgaço.
+In the 2020 edition of MDOC – Melgaço International Documentary Film Festival, a publication will be promoted on all undertaken work.

 Produced by the AO NORTE Association, this project will be coordinated by Álvaro Domingues, executive produced by Rui Ramos and the collaboration of Albertino Gonçalves, Carlos Eduardo Viana, Daniel Maciel, Miguel Arieira, Daniel Deira, João Gigante and Ivo Poças Martins.